 @AnnCoulter had pre-booked a seat on her flight, paying an additional $30 for the privilege but once boarded, found that @Delta had reassigned it to someone else - upsetting someone with 1.6m Twitter followers in the process.
 Yes, you can guess it wasn’t plain-sailing from there onwards.

-The content you and your customers post on social media can reach millions of people in seconds around the world.
-Whilst this can offer unrivalled opportunities to engage with your consumers, it also means they could be exposed to a myriad of social media risks at any time of the day or night.
-Below is a short extract from Crisp Labs’ ‘Marketing In A Social Age’ report which explores just some of the business-critical risks facing global brands in 2017.
+For global brands, the content you and your customers post on your social media pages can reach hundreds of thousands of people in seconds around the world.
+Whilst this can offer unrivalled opportunities to engage with your consumers, it also means you could be exposed to a myriad of social media risks at any time of the day or night.
+Below is a short extract from Crisp Labs’ ‘Marketing In A Social Age’ report which explores some of the business-critical risks facing global brands.